 We do know that many different types of viral and bacterial infections can cause sudden hearing loss.
 But older coronaviruses that triggered epidemics, such as SARS and MERS, did not appear to cause hearing problems.
-What about SARS-CoV-2, the current coronavirus that's causing a global pandemic?
+What about SARS-CoV-2, the coronavirus that triggered the 2020 global pandemic?
 We dive into the latest health care research on the topic, below.

 Coronavirus and hearing loss